 A few white robed monks were silently raking the gravel, and there was no sound but birdsong.
-We were in the Outer Precinct of the Meiji Shrine, a massive forest with trees of every species.
+I was in the Outer Precinct of the Meiji Shrine, a massive forest with trees of every species.
 The morning was bitterly cold, and there was hardly anyone about.
 A far cry from the crowded streets of Tokyo just beyond the gate.

 Meiji Shrine: An Emperor’s Resting Place